vishwassathish/Applications-of-Hypernetworks/README.md

-# Speech-Reconstruction-Hypernetworks
+# Applications of Hypernets

-- Run basic_hypernet.py for now
-- Tested with Tensorflow 1.15

 # TO-DO
-  1. Add Accuracy Metrics
-  2. Plot predictions on a sine curve
+  1. Use hypernets for Audio+Video Classification
+  2. Hypernets for Audio+Video Generation